Racist YouTuber Joins Kanye West’s Campaign

 The YouTuber—who in October was banned from the streaming platform—couldn’t be reached for comment on Tuesday.
 Yiannopoulos declined to comment when reached by The Daily Beast.

-The Daily Beast reported on Monday tht Fuentes had joined West’s haphazard campaign, followed by a Tim Pool interview that quickly devolved into a train wreck, after the rapper was met with mild pushback to his blatant antisemitism.
+The Daily Beast reported on Monday that Fuentes had joined West’s haphazard campaign, followed by a Tim Pool interview that quickly devolved into a train wreck after the rapper was met with mild pushback to his blatant antisemitism.

 Despite the West meltdown, Yiannopoulos told The Daily Beast that the walkout “was epic.”